David Schultz (professional wrestler): Retirement

 Moving to Connecticut, Schultz opened a successful bail bonds business and began a second career as a professional bounty hunter.

 In 1992, Schultz was accused by the WWF of conspiring with former WWF referee Rita Chatterton to extort $5 million from the company.
 Vince and Linda McMahon filed a lawsuit against journalist and TV personality Geraldo Rivera after Chatterton aired a rape allegation against Vince McMahon during Rivera's programs.
 The lawsuit was abandoned after McMahon was indicted for allegedly illegally distributing anabolic steroids.

 Schultz briefly reappeared in the spotlight in the early 1990s when he testified at McMahon's trial.
 Although Hulk Hogan was considered to be the prosecution's major witness, Schultz was one of several former WWF wrestlers called to testify against McMahon at the trial although McMahon would eventually be acquitted of all charges against him.

 During the early 2000s, Schultz was under consideration for induction into the Professional Wrestling Hall of Fame and Museum in November 2003, and the following month, attended the Fan Slam Convention in Totowa, New Jersey on December 6, 2003 where he talked about his history with Hulk Hogan.
 During the event, he participated in a Q&A panel which included Ted DiBiase, Virgil, Gary Michael Cappetta, Chief Jay Strongbow and The Missing Link.

 In October 2006, Schultz was honored along with J. J. Dillon and Missy Hyatt at a dinner banquet hosted by the Professional Wrestling Hall of Fame and attended by former WWF wrestlers from the 1970s and 80s.
-During the event, he would participate on a Q&A panel discussing the Professional Wrestling Hall of Fame and taking questions from audience members as well as conducted a "shoot interview" with RF Video.
+During the event, he participated on a Q&A panel discussing the Professional Wrestling Hall of Fame and taking questions from audience members as well as conducted a "shoot interview" with RF Video.
 As part of their agreement, RF Video donated $500 in his name to the Professional Wrestling Hall of Fame Building Fund and later presenting a check to Professional Wrestling Hall of Fame President Tony Vellano.

 Schultz released his book, Don't Call Me Fake, on January 23, 2018.

-On April 28, 2020, Dark Side of the Ring aired a second season episode that focuses on Schultz's wrestling career, his assault on John Stossel that ended his wrestling career, and his transition as a bounty hunter.
+On April 28, 2020, Dark Side of the Ring aired a second season episode that focuses on Schultz's wrestling career, his on-air assault of John Stossel—which effectively ended his time in the industry—and his subsequent transition into a career as a bounty hunter.